-On June 19, 2019, we filed a lawsuit against Reata Restaurant on behalf of a group of former servers and bartenders.
-The lawsuit seeks to represent other Reata servers and bartenders, who opt-in and sign a consent to join the lawsuit.
+On June 19, 2019, a lawsuit was filed against Reata Restaurant on behalf of a group of former servers and bartenders.
+The lawsuit seeks to represent other Reata Restaurant servers and bartenders, who opt-in and sign a consent to join the lawsuit.
 The lawsuit alleges that Reata illegally retained a portion of its servers and bartenders’ tips by making illegal deductions from their wages.
 The lawsuit further alleges that Reata illegally included the bar-manager in the tip pool and required its servers to perform “side-work” in violation of federal wage laws.

 Specifically, the lawsuit alleges that Reata illegally shifted its costs of doing business to its servers and bartenders by illegally charging for: